deathworlders/online/content/books/deathworlders/chapter-90-the-coming-fire.md

 “Jesus shit…” Gonzo cursed, Yan having relented a bit.
 “I hadn’t even thought of that.”

-“Oh, the fun’s just *starting,*” added Costello, who was reclining against two of First Fang’s burliest---they had a mutual appreciation for boxing---and gnawing on a smoked turkey leg.
+“Oh, the fun’s just *starting,”* added Costello, who was reclining against two of First Fang’s burliest---they had a mutual appreciation for boxing---and gnawing on a smoked turkey leg.
 “There’s no way Earth is gettin’ evacuated in four years.
 Not the whole thing.
 Not everyone.
 Migration is gonna be…selective.”

 “Once the rich fucks have bought up all the land here, you mean.”